ddella/Debian11-K8s/Kubernetes-Admin-RBAC.md

 ## Cleanup
 Let's cleanup everything we created and leave the place clean 🧹

-Delete user `user1` in K8s:
+Delete user `user1` in K8s with the command:
- To remove the user:
 ```sh
 kubectl config delete-user ${USER}
 ```

-Delete user `user1` in Linux:
+Delete user `user1` in Linux with the command:
 ```sh
 sudo userdel -f -r ${USER}
 ```

-Unset values shell variables:
+Unset values shell variables with the commands:
 ```sh
 unset USER
 unset CLUSTER_NAME